-- Misaligned frames (see Figure 8.4., left)-may occur because of small size, an insufficient number of geometrical features on the object or an insufficient number of polygons in a frame. - Misaligned parts (see Figure 8.4., middle)-occurs when the real-time alignment algorithm incorrectly determines the position of the new frame relative to previous ones. - Unwanted objects in the frame (see Figure 8.4., right).
+- Misaligned frames (see Figure 8.4, left)-may occur because of small size, an insufficient number of geometrical features on the object or an insufficient number of polygons in a frame. - Misaligned parts (see Figure 8.4, middle)-occurs when the real-time alignment algorithm incorrectly determines the position of the new frame relative to previous ones.